PorchelviSudhakar/TestAppEngine/SampleRESTAPI/README.md

 ## SampleRESTAPI

-SampleRESTAPI creates a simple JAX-RS(Jersey) REST Interface logic which accepts JSON Data as input and performs some operation based on the input data and provides JSON Data as output.
+SampleRESTAPI creates a simple JAX-RS(Jersey) REST Interface logic which accepts JSON Data as input and performs some operation based on the input data and provides JSON Data as output and uses Tomcat Server.

 ## Prerequisites
 1. Eclipse IDE/IntelliJ IDE